 The interests in associates represented 25% equity interest in Bao Cheng Holdings (HK) Limited ("Bao Cheng HK"), which in turn holds 80% equity interest in 深圳市寶誠生物發展有限公司 (together the "Bao Cheng Group").
 Bao Cheng Holdings (HK) Limited and 深圳市寶誠生物發展有限公司 ("Bao Cheng PRC") are limited companies incorporated in Hong Kong and the PRC established by the Group and other parties pursuant to an agreement.
 Bao Cheng Group aims at IT services in vaccine production business.
-During FY2022, Bao Cheng PRC faced uncertainty on the commercial roll out of its new products and turnaround of its business in view of the COVID-19 together with the change in the Group's strategy.
+During the year ended 31 March 2022, Bao Cheng PRC faced uncertainty on the commercial roll out of its new products and turnaround of its business in view of the COVID-19 together with the change in the Group's strategy.
 The Group has discontinued the recognition of its share of losses of associates because the share of losses of the associates exceeded the Group's interest in the associates and the Group has no obligation to take up further losses.
-The management of Bao Cheng Group started the deregistration process of Bao Cheng PRC, and finally deregistered on 14 January 2022.
-The amounts of the Group's unrecognised share of losses of Bao Cheng HK for the current year and cumulatively were nil (2023: nil) and HK\$431,000 (2023: approximately HK\$431,000), respectively.
-As at 31 March 2024, the carrying amount of Bao Cheng HK is nil (2023: nil).
+The management of Bao Cheng Group started the deregistration process of Bao Cheng PRC and Bao Cheng HK, they finally deregistered on 14 January 2022 and 2 August 2024.
+The amounts of the Group's unrecognised share of losses of Bao Cheng HK for the current year and cumulatively were nil (2024: nil) and HK\$431,000 (2024: approximately HK\$431,000), respectively.
+As at 31 March 2025, the carrying amount of Bao Cheng HK is nil (2024: nil).

-Saved as disclosed above, the Group did not acquire or hold any other significant investments during FY2024 and FY2023.
+Saved as disclosed above, the Group did not acquire or hold any other significant investments during FY2024 and FY2025.
 In the future, the Group will continue to identify suitable targets for investment that (i) are profitable and have growth potentials that would contribute to the future earnings of the Group or (ii) provide collaboration and cross-selling opportunities that would be mutually beneficial for both the Group and the targets.